About Kia Jarmon...

 - social and cultural resilience, and how years of trauma - also coined as Community PTSD by Jarmon - impact long-term community and neighborhood development;

 - the understanding of language (how we use words) and how its access or lack of informs a communication process; and

 - the presentation of intercultural communications and how it works alongside inclusion and equity programming.

 A part of Jarmon's depth, has positioned her as one of the leading community engagement strategists in Nashville.
 With years of experience working on many notable initiatives, she is most known for her innovative and disruptive communication programs - translating grasstops campaigns into actionable, grassroots initiatives.
 Specifically, she leads her team through a proven methodology - listen, educate, engage, collaborate, empower - that is custom-fit for each process with measurement and pivots included as necessary.

 As a result of Jarmon’s commitment to the community and communications industry, she has been recognized by the Minority Business Center as the Minority Business of the Year, the Middle Tennessee Diversity Forum as the “Woman to Watch”, and the Nashville Business Journal’s “Top Forty Under 40” and “Women of Influence”, among others.

-With a heart for philanthropy and mentorship, Jarmon has successfully graduated more than 20 young women from the Mentorship Project, a program for aspiring PR professionals.
-Additionally, she recently led the launch of the MEPR Agency Innovation Fund, her company's micro-business grant for small businesses.
+With a heart for philanthropy and mentorship, she has successfully graduated more than 20 young women from the Mentorship Project, a non-traditional weekend school for aspiring PR professionals.
+Additionally, she launched the MEPR Agency Innovation Fund, her company's micro-business grant for small businesses.